walkee/iRock/readme.md

-Some albums wmch really like.
+Some albums wmc really like.